-Joanne Hayes-White, Chief, San Francisco Fire Department, a native San Franciscan, graduated from St. Stephen School, Mercy High School and the University of Santa Clara.
-Chief Hayes-White joined the San Francisco Fire Department in April 1990.
-After rising through the ranks, she was sworn in by Mayor Gavin Newsom as the 25th Fire Chief of the San Francisco Fire Department in 2004.
-San Francisco is the largest urban Fire Department in the world with a female Chief.
-She oversees a Department of approximately 1,600 members and an operating budget of $350 million.
-A member of the International Association of Fire Chiefs (IAFC), Joanne currently serves on the Presidential Public Safety Officers’ Medal of Valor Board and the Advisory Board for Little Sisters of the Poor.
-She has also served on the Boards of the American Red Cross–Bay Area Chapter, the Hibernian Newman Club and Mercy High School San Francisco.
-Joanne leads an active family life as the mother of three sons, Riley, age 22, Logan, age 19, and Sean, age 16.
+Joanne Hayes-White, San Francisco Fire Department, a native San Franciscan, graduated from St. Stephen School, Mercy High School and the University of Santa Clara.
+She joined the San Francisco Fire Department in April 1990.
+After rising through the ranks, she was sworn in by Mayor Gavin Newsom as the 25th Fire Chief of the San Francisco Fire Department in 2004, where she served until May 2019.
+Joanne currently serves on the Presidential Public Safety Officers’ Medal of Valor Board and the Advisory Board for Little Sisters of the Poor and the Board of Pilot Commissioners for the Bays of San Francisco, San Pablo, and Suisun.
+Joanne leads an active family life as the mother of three sons, Riley, age 26, Logan, age 23, and Sean, age 20.

 Automattic/WordPress.com, San Francisco, CA